Spotfire® Server and Environment - Installation and Administration

 • The number and complexity of visualizations.

-• Requirements for advanced statistics (such as box plots or statistical engines such as R, TERR, Matlab, or SAS).
+• Requirements for advanced statistics (such as box plot visualizations, or statistical engines such as Python, R, or TERR).

 • Whether users can share data sets, or whether row-level security is required

-Hardware sizing needs to accommodate the number of users and the complexity of the data; however, it can be very difficult to estimate hardware needs, even given some basic facts about data size, number of users, and so on.
+Hardware sizing must accommodate the number of users and the complexity of the data.
+However, it can be very difficult to estimate hardware needs, even given some basic facts about data size, number of users, and so on.
 Start with a rough estimate based on the memory needs for one single user.
-To benchmark a single user need, do the following.
+To benchmark the needs of a single user, do the following.

-1. Test the intended analyses in a scenario that is as realistic as possible using the desktop client and measure its memory and CPU usage.
+1. Test the intended analyses in a scenario that is as realistic as possible using the installed client and measure its memory and CPU usage.

 2. Depending on the number of different analyses and the number of users for each of them, assume data sharing of about 90% between users of the same analysis, and then sum up to get a rough estimate of the total need of memory and CPUs.